walmartlabs/concord-website/docs/plugins/ansible.md

 following sections:

 - `config`: JSON object, used to create an
+- `check`: boolean, does not make any changes; instead, try to predict some of the changes that may occur.
+Check [the official documentation](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_checkmode.html) for more details
 - `debug`: boolean, enables additional debug logging;
 [Ansible configuration](#configuring-ansible);
 - `dockerImage`: optional configuration to specify